 How to Remove Eyelash Extensions

 We all wish eyelash extensions lasted forever - wouldn’t it be great to have full, fluffy lashes 24/7?
-Unfortunately though, after a number of weeks, your client will begin to lose their lash extensions through no fault of your own - it’s simply part and parcel of the natural lash cycle.
+Unfortunately though, after a number of weeks, your client will begin to lose their lash extensions through no fault of your own - it’s simply part of the natural lash cycle.
 There’s only so much magic us lash technicians can work!
-For this reason (among others), one thing we need to be prepared for is knowing how to remove eyelash extensions.
+For this reason, one thing we need to be prepared for is knowing how to remove eyelash extensions.

 When eyelash extensions begin to fall out, this can result in them looking uneven, patchy and sparse.
-It’s always best to encourage your clients to book in for an infill before their lashes reach this point, as this is a guaranteed way to keep them looking fresh and voluminous.
-But some clients may only wish to get lash extensions applied for special occasions, and no amount of persuading them to book in every few weeks for an infill will do the trick!
+It’s always best to encourage your clients to book in for an infill before their lashes reach this point, however, some clients may only wish to get lash extensions applied for special occasions.

 For these clients, it’s definitely worth encouraging them to return to the salon to get their lashes removed professionally once they have begun to shed.
 We’ve all seen the ‘how to remove eyelash extensions at home’ articles circulating the internet, but this is not advisable!
 It’s much better for clients to have their extensions removed by a qualified lash technician with professional removal products, as opposed to using home remedies such as olive oil which don’t work to break down the glue and though gentle, can cause damage due to being ineffective.